qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 Lastly, Shor's Algorithm shows off the power of combining classical and quantum systems to achieve outstanding results, which is shown in Dürr and Høyer's algorithm by bounding our time, a classical step in the algorithm.
 I love seeing such fundamental concepts continue to push boundaries.

-This algorithm should be available to use within Q# within the next few weeks as testing is done to ensure usability.
+This algorithm should be available to use within Q# within the next few weeks once testing is done to ensure usability.
-In the mean time you can test this code for yourself, I would love to see what this community can do with an algorithm like this.
+In the mean time you can implement this code for yourself, I would love to see what this community can do with an algorithm like this.
 If you had any suggestions or questions feel free to send me an email.

 https://github.com/mridulsar/DurrHoyerLibrary